getssh/Leaderboard/README.md

 # 📖 [Leaderboard] <a name="about-project"></a>

 **[Leaderboard]** Leaderboard is a project that can be used as a score manager for differnt games.
-It has a form to create a score and a tabe on the side to show added scores to the user.
+It has a form to create a score and a table on the side to show added scores to the user.
 Creating and getting score data is done using different API methods like GET and POST.

 ## 🛠 Built With <a name="built-with"></a>